andyklimczak/TheReportOfTheWeek-API/README.md

 2. __npm install__
 3. __npm start__ will load the data and start the server
 4. __npm test__ will run the tests

+### Update data

+The json information the server returns is created from seeds/reports.json.
+Information from new videos needs to be entered manually.